 Unfortunately, mosquitoes know no man-made boundaries.
 Whether it is a house or a fenced in yard, mosquitoes can fly.
 They’re also blown by the winds, so certainly, they can travel the country.
 They can get indoors and bite unprotected dogs inside the house.

 Even an indoor dog who rarely goes outside for more than a walk or potty break is still at risk for heartworms.
 It only takes one bite from one mosquito to infect a dog with heartworms.
 There are up to 30 different species of mosquitoes that transmit heartworms and they can all slip into a house quite easily.
-I have diagnosed heartworms in dogs who are paper trained and don’t even go outside to relieve themselves.
+I have diagnosed heartworms in paper trained dogs who don’t even go outside to relieve themselves.
 Yes, mosquitoes bite inside our homes.

 Please keep your dog on heartworm prevention, even if he or she stays primarily indoors.